 For us: We all are inclined to wander if we are not purposeful in our pursuit of God.
 And it can begin small, with a lack of diligence in our daily time with God, occurring sporadically at the start, becoming more habitual over time and can gradually usher us to a place of spiritual drought.
 The absence of that ever-present intimacy with Him is when we experience a spiritual barrenness.

-Staying connected to our source of living water, the well spring, from whom we need to drink from every day is necessary, without which we are parched, dry in spirit, our soul mourns and our ground (works for God) is cracked yielding nothing for the kingdom of God.
+Staying connected to our source of living water, the well spring, from whom we need to drink from every day is necessary for a follower of Christ.
+Without that connection to God, we are parched, dry in spirit, our soul mourns and our ground (works for God) is cracked yielding nothing for the kingdom of God.

 In verses 7-9 we read Jeremiah’s prayer.
 He grieves for the people and calls upon God to extend mercy.
 Jeremiah does not minimise their sin but says that it is justified and yet he calls upon God to do something for HIS NAME.

 God’s name is His identity and reputation – that by which He is known.
 In Ezekiel 20:9 we read “For the sake of my name, I (God) did what would keep it from being profaned in the eyes of the nations they lived among and to whose sight I have revealed myself to the Israelites by bringing them out of Egypt.”

 The verse above shows us that God did what was needed so that His name was not profaned and Jeremiah pleads with God saying that God’s people bear His name (verse 9).
 God’s name is His identity and His reputation and for His name’s sake may God look upon the people with mercy.